darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 ## Triggers

-Triggers are going to help me with making my data to be consistant.
+Triggers are going to help me with making my data to be consistent.
 Doesn't matter if tables are going to be controlled by ORM or they are going to get accessed by using pure SQL.
 Each time data is being changed trigger will be used with corresponding function.
 Of course based on which conditions PostgreSQL engine will call triggered function is up to you to define.

 Trigger function can be call before or after